Our list of winners with links to year reports containing title match game records.

 Matthew Macfadyen decided not to defend his title in 2012 after an impressive 25 wins over 34 years.
 So the way was open for someone from the new generation to take over.
 Nick Krempel was again in the match, but it was Andrew Kay who stepped forward to take the title, winning the match two games to nil.
 Andrew Simons was the Challenger in 2013 and Kay retained the title two games to nil.

 From 2014 the players could decide whether to play best of three or five.
-Alex Kent took on Kay, but lost three games to nil.
+Alex Kent took on Kay in 2014, but lost three games to nil.

 Andrew Simons and Andrew Kay played for the 2015 title, with Andrew Simons winning the delayed deciding third game in February 2016, to take the title for the first time.